 Art-Life is dedicated to art as inquiry.
-"In life learn art, and learn life from art."
-The Gallery specializes in works on paper, and offers art workshops in conjunction with exhibitions.
+"In life learn art, and learn life from art," the poet Hölderlin wrote.
+Our focus is works on paper, and we offer workshops in conjunction with exhibitions.

-Sketches can reveal an artist's inspiration and working process.
-Often hard to find, a drawing is a valuable asset.
-Such works are often more affordable than painting or sculpture, yet give insight into the person and balance artworks you already own or plan to acquire.
-We can schedule a consultation with you.
+Drawings can be hard to find, and they reveal an artist's inspiration and working process.
+Such works are often more affordable than painting or sculpture, and are valuable assets.
+A sketch can balance artworks you already own or plan to acquire.
+Please schedule a consultation with us.

-Art-Life workshops share the story of works and artists, build skills and supply the knowledge to let you view the world around you with new eyes.
-First, grasp basic concepts, then apply and adapt them.
-Drawing, in particular, requires you to observe, to look and look again, analyze structure, and think about form and function.
-These activities can help problem solve in many different areas of life.
+Art-Life workshops share the stories behind art, and build skills and supply the knowledge to let you see the world around you with new eyes.
+Drawing, in particular, requires you to observe, look closely, and analyze structure.
+Drawing can help problem solve in many areas of life.

 The gallery represents artists in Shanghai, New York & Hong Kong who are established, mid- or late-career, with works in major museums and private collections.